 Do the reveals need finishing straight away?

-Ideally within a week.
-Exposed foam degrades under UV.
-At the very least, cover the joint with tape on the outside.
+Best done within a week.
+Exposed foam breaks down under UV.
+At minimum, cover the joint on the outside with tape.

 Which is better: uPVC or timber?

-uPVC is cheaper and maintenance-free.
-Timber looks better and breathes more, but needs repainting every 5–7 years.
-Thermal performance is roughly equal for comparable profiles.
+uPVC is less expensive and needs no maintenance.
+Timber looks better and allows more breathability, but it needs repainting every 5–7 years.
+Thermal performance is about the same for comparable profiles.

 Will the technician bring the window?

 No, the client orders the window.
-We can help with measurements and recommendations on profile and glazing unit selection.
+We can assist with measurements and advise on choosing the profile and glazing unit.

 What is included in the price and what is not?